MengLinMaker/ESP32-data-stream-comparisons/README.md

 #
 ## Sensor streaming
 ### BNO080 I2C - 200Hz (include wireless communication through 2 esp32 to PC)
 Streaming orientation quaternion, acceleration and angular velocity.
 The I2C rate is 400000kbit/s.
 The original library and example by Nathan has some inefficiencies: https://github.com/sparkfun/SparkFun_BNO080_Arduino_Library.
 Data rate is currently capped by the I2C speed.
 Note:some values are repeated due to the constant need for checking if data is availiable inorder to reveive data updates.
 This is caused by the Hillcrest's SHTP protocol.
+Inefficiencies can be recuced with interrupts.